AIFF's Kushal Das: Infrastructure is a problem in Delhi | Goal.com

 Towards the end of the virtual conference, Das was asked whether the AIFF could consider giving special exemptions or grants to the parties who are ready to run a club in the capital.
 He responded, "I don't think that would be fair at all.
 (It would be) Absolutely unfair.
 The AIFF has the technical know-how to support Football Delhi in terms of competitions, creating vision document, youth development and grassroots.

-"AIFF conducts 1500+ games in the leagues and about 32000 baby league games (done by the operators, controlled by the AIFF).
-We have a very efficient I-League department, we can help them to understand and learn what needs to be done."
+"AIFF conducts 1500 plus games in the leagues and about 32000 baby leagues (done by the operators, controlled by the AIFF).
+We have a very efficient I-League department, we can help them understand and learn what needs to be done."